ariga/atlas/doc/md/guides/deploying/init.md

 multiple replicas of an init container may run concurrently.
 In the case of schema migrations, this can cause a dangerous race condition with unknown outcomes.
-To prevent this, in databases that support advisory locking, Atlas will acquire a lock on the migration operation before running migrations which makes the operation mutually exclusive.
+To prevent this, in databases that support advisory locking, Atlas will acquire a lock on the migration operation before running migrations, making the operation mutually exclusive.

 In this guide, we demonstrate how schema migrations can be integrated into